 So what have you been doing this week?

 As always we have 10 great articles for you to read this week including the extra fun wildcard post at the end.
 So let’s get into it.

 Our first article was put forward by Clair and comes from one of our favourite writers and bloggers Ramsay Taplin over at BlogTyrant.com.
 Today he is talking about VPN’s (Virtual Private Network) and why every blogger and internet marketer should be using one.
 Do not worry about censorship or georestriction, because a VPN is powered with differeny advanced technologies to circumvent censorship, georestriction and traffic shaping, if you haven’t used one yet we suggest getting an AirVPN Coupon, it gives you a great discount and the opportunity to try one of the best VPN providers.

-Simply put it, if you work on your laptop at a hotel, café or anywhere that offers free wifi the people sitting nearby can all access your private details, passwords and credit card details.
-Using a VPN can protect you and your information.
+Simply put it, if you work on your laptop at a hotel, café or anywhere that offers free wifi the people sitting nearby can all access your private details, passwords and credit card details, access this page https://www.lesmeilleursvpn.com/ and start using a VPN to protect you and your information.
 Is it time you thought more about your online security?

 Both myself and Matt put this post forward, it is good to see that we think alike on some things J This is a post written by Ali Luke over at another excellent blog DailyBlogTips.com owned by serial and successful blogger Daniel Scocco.
 In this post Ali gives us some inspiration to keep on blogging when times are getting tough.